paninicho/serious-to-SASSY/README.md

-create an .env file for it to work!!!
+create an .env file and put your OpenAI API key so it can run!!!